shuyiwan/Course_Sys_Rec/README.md

 # Course Organization and Recommendation System https://platinum-plus.netlify.app/

-This system is a website application where users can enter their course plan, course topic, course calendar, etc., and get relevant topic recommendations based on current learning topics the user interacts with.
+This system is a website application which aims to help student to pick the right course and succeed later in the class.

 ## Team Members: ##
 | Name             | Github ID           |